bio-xyz/BioAgents/SETUP.md

 1. Get an OpenAI API key for embeddings (or use another embedding provider)
 2. (Optional) Get a Cohere API key for reranking - improves results significantly
 3. Place your knowledge base documents in the `docs/` directory
-   - Supported formats: PDF, Markdown, TXT
+   - Supported formats: PDF, Markdown (.md), DOCX, TXT
 4. Documents are automatically processed on server startup
 5. Embeddings are stored in PostgreSQL with pgvector